Fluffy-Swizzle-Interactive/Equilibrium-Protocol-GameDevjs-2025-Entry/docs/ChaosSystem.md

 - **The dominated faction enters rage mode**: When chaos is high positive (>85), AI enemies enter rage mode and rush aggressively toward the player with increased speed and damage.
 When chaos is high negative (<-85), Coder enemies enter rage mode and do the same.
 - **The dominant faction gains power**: The dominant faction receives stat boosts.
+- **Maximum chaos cooldown period**: When either faction reaches maximum dominance (±100), the chaos meter locks for 5 seconds, preventing player influence and ensuring a sustained period of maximum faction advantage.

 ### Spawn Rate Adjustment